Updated:

 DEW

-advertisements claims their factories covered eight acres of land another
+advertisements stated their factories cover eight acres of land another

 later ad claims fourteen acres.
 It is not known just how accurate